Yeary02/techin510lab5/README.md

-# Jargon Explainer
+# Stable Diffusion Prompt Generator

-The Jargon Explainer App leverages a state-of-the-art Large Language Model (LLM) to demystify complex jargon and technical terms, making them easily understandable to a non-specialist audience.
-Whether you're a student, a professional, or just curious, this tool can help you grasp complex concepts with ease.
+The App leverages a state-of-the-art Large Language Model (LLM) to generate prompts for stable diffusion.

 ## How to Run